 Here, I’ve provided a comprehensive list of Green Revolution pros and cons you should know to understand its essential aspects and the consequences we face today.

 Green Revolution Pros

 While starting this list of Green Revolution pros and cons, first of all, let’s look at the bright side.
-If it weren’t for the Green Revolution, we as humans would be facing strict food rationing, inflation, and even famine in various countries worldwide.
+If it weren’t for the Green Revolution, we humans would face strict food rationing, inflation, and even famine in various countries worldwide.

 So, the revolution succeeded in providing enough food for everyone while bringing about some other benefits, which I’ve listed below.

 This is one of the most significant achievements of the Green Revolution.
 In 2005, the UN speculated that we would need to increase our food crop yields by 70% to feed our population by 2050.

 The Green Revolution helped us achieve this target and led traditional farming to an unimaginable scale.
 Formerly, producing crops at such a massive scale was nearly impossible and required lots of workforce and resources.